 - Boot camps coding/programming (no degree)

 Now, I mentioned in my case I went to school.
-But to be honest I feel I got more of the guidance or structure, maybe a little foundation.
-Even when i was going to school most of my time was spent googling and looking on YouTube to further understand the topics.
+But to be honest, (my personal opinion) what I’ve gained from school is guidance or structure, maybe a little foundation.
+Even when I was going to school most of my time was spent googling and looking on YouTube to further understand the topics.
 Keep in mind that some companies look for degrees, so it’s a bit hard to avoid it and just makes it easier to join with little to no experience.
 That is why I noted “no degree” on the options above.
 Even so you still have a chance to get a gig or job in that position you are looking for.
 Because you are taking the time to develop yourself and most of all you are self motivated!
 This is huge, companies look at it and know they have someone who will do 100% and they won’t have to worry about pushing you to do the tasks you have been hired to do.
-The most important thing to do during your education phase; whether it’s school, online courses, etc. is what you have done as in “real world experience”.
+The most important thing to do during your education phase; whether it’s school, online courses, etc. Is what you have done as in “real world experience”.
 If your goal is to be an IT consultant, computer technician, or help desk learning about http://www.vmware.com/products.html and https://www.virtualbox.org/wiki/VirtualBox.
-I am sure these technologies will be brought up whether it’s school or an online course so i won’t touch the subject, already learning your first lesson..google it!
+I am sure these technologies will be brought up whether it’s school or an online course so I won’t touch the subject, already learning your first lesson..google it!